SagarishaR/still-with-you/README.md

 ## Judge Testing Flow

 1. Open the [live demo](https://staging.d12jw6rtkbuyc8.amplifyapp.com)
-2. Create an account — this becomes your own Legacy
+2. Create an account,this becomes your own Legacy
 3. Share a couple of memories about yourself in the chat box
 4. Sign out, sign back in — ask something related to what you shared, and see it retrieved and reflected in the response
 5. The point of the test: that memory is **persistent data in CockroachDB**, not something held only in the browser session